Dicedead/cracking-the-hollywood-interview/index.md

 We set up a graph for each of the 5 most popular genres.
 A graph contains the casting of the 1000 most successful films in that category.
 In some cases, there may be groups of actors who usually work together, because of directors' preferences, previous successful films, good synergies, etc. To observe how clusters are distributed in the graph, we apply the Louvain algorithm.
 Let's take a look at the 'drama' graph!

 First, let's choose "Drama by revenue" among the options below.
 It contains the actors that have played in the top 1000 drama movies ranked by box office revenue.
-Have you watched "The Godfather"?
+Have you watched _The Godfather_?
 If not, we strongly recommend you cancel all your activities for today and turn on the TV to watch this fantastic trilogy!
 But before that, finish reading this story, please!

 That said, zoom in on the blue cluster at the centre of the graph.
 It is located below the grey-blue one and above the two green groups.
 There, you may notice the names of famous actors, such as Robert De Niro, Robert Duvall, Al Pacino and Diane Keaton.
-All of them appear in the Godfather saga.
+All of them appear in the _Godfather_ saga.
 The first film became the highest-grossing film ever in 1972, and the two sequels were very successful too.
 Similarly, this cluster also appears in the "Drama by ranking" graph, considering that the saga has also been one of the most acclaimed stories of all time!

 Going back to actors, we observe in that cluster the presence of Hollywood stars such as Robert De Niro.
 They have considerably higher degrees than other artists in the same cluster.
 For instance, when we click over small nodes, such as Chris Sarandon, we notice that they have interacted with few people and are usually from the same cluster.
 However, when we click over the node of De Niro, we can observe a large number of other artists he has cooperated with.
 He is a bridge between many groups of actors, as he has been a relevant actor in the industry for many decades, and even connects a cluster of different generations.